 She says the DHA is a vital department that more than just manages identity and international immigration - and must become a “secure digital platform, essential for the development of an e-government and e-commerce”.

-The latest round table discussion held on Tuesday, 11 July, tackled the the lack of understanding for the department’s mandate, as Mhkize stressed the impact of the DHA not have any defining anchor legislation such as DHA Act.
+The latest round table discussion held on Tuesday, 11 July, tackled the the lack of understanding for the department’s mandate, as Mhkize stressed the impact of the DHA not having any defining anchor legislation such as DHA Act.

 Mkhize addressed the many challenges facing the department as it aims to move to the "2020 vision of an integrated system where immigration is be linked to civics".